abengtss-max/aksmultiregion/README.md

 az group create --name $RESOURCE_GROUP_NAME --location westeurope
 ```

 #### Note: In cloud shell, sessions will time out after some time.
-This means that environment variables will disappear.
+This means that environment variables will be lost.
 To work around this, you can save your variables to a file, and then restore them, using the following commands:

 ```bash
 # Save envirnment variables